Picture This (Do or Die album)

 Picture This is the debut studio album by American hip hop group Do or Die.
-It was released on September 3, 1996, via Rap-A-Lot Records.
+It was released on September 3, 1996, via Rap-A-Lot Records and Noo Trybe Records.
 The recording sessions took place at Creator's Way Studios in Chicago and at Lil J Studio in Houston.
 The album was produced by the Legendary Traxster, Mike Dean and Crazy C, with J. Prince serving as executive producer.
 It features guest appearances from Twista and Johnny P.

 The album peaked at number 27 on the Billboard 200 and number 3 on the Top R&B/Hip-Hop Albums.
 The album featured the hit single, "Po Pimp", which peaked at number 22 on the Billboard Hot 100 and topped the Hot Rap Singles.